 English Language A Level

-Are you interested in exploring how the English language actually works and how people manipulate and master it?
+Are you interested in exploring how language actually works?
+Do accents really make a difference?
 Have you ever wondered how a baby learns to talk?
 Do men and women really talk differently because of their gender?
 On this English Language A Level course, you’ll explore these questions, analyse texts, develop your opinions on linguistic topics and write your own articles.

-English Language gets you thinking about the choices every author and speaker makes about the language they use every day to appeal to their audience and to fit their purpose.
-You’ll study a wide range of texts from webpages and forums to speeches, adverts and articles; and learn how to analyse them.
+English Language gets you thinking about the choices every author and every speaker makes about the language they use every day to appeal to their audience and to fit their genre and purpose.
+You’ll study a wide range of texts from web pages and forums to speeches, adverts and articles; and you’ll earn how to analyse them.

-You will also investigate and evaluate English, looking at wide-ranging topics like gender, accent, child language acquisition and language change, and using current research and linguistic theories to discuss and explore the issues.
+You’ll also have the chance to investigate and evaluate English, looking at wide-ranging topics like gender, accent, child language acquisition and language change, and using current research and linguistic theories to discuss and explore the issues.

 Students enjoy the variety of this course and the opportunity to explore their own writing interests.
 This is a course which appeals to students who are interested in contemporary ideas about how our language works.
-English Language is a subject which complements many other A Level subjects as it will improve your skills in analysing texts, communicating ideas and expressing your point of view, so it sits well with subjects like Literature, Law, Classics, History and Psychology.
+English Language is a subject which complements many other A Level subjects as it will improve your skills in analysing texts, communicating ideas and expressing your point of view, so it sits well with subjects like literature, sociology, psychology, law, politics, media, classics and history.

-In the final year, the A Level is assessed by two exams in the summer term and a coursework portfolio.
-Paper One is entitled ‘Language the Individual and Society’ and consists of text analysis and a choice of essay question on child language acquisition.
-Paper Two is entitled ‘Language Diversity and Change’ and consists of an essay on either diversity or change followed by a text analysis and a directed creative task.
-Both the exams are worth 40% each.
-The non-exam assessment is entitled ‘Language in Action’ consisting of your own investigation, a piece of original writing and a commentary which is worth 20%.
+In the final year, the A Level is assessed by two exams in the summer term (worth 80%) and a coursework portfolio (worth 20%).
+Paper one is entitled ‘Language the Individual and Society’ and consists of text analysis and a choice of essay question on child language acquisition.
+Paper two is entitled ‘Language Diversity and Change’ and consists of an essay on either diversity or change followed by a text analysis and a directed creative task which is normally to create an opinion article.
+Both exams are worth 40% each.
+The non-exam assessment is entitled ‘Language in Action’ and includes your own investigation, a piece of original writing and a commentary.

-Many of our students go on to study other disciplines at university level that depend upon a good grasp of the English Language, like Law, and they have found their time at Petroc invaluable to their ultimate studies as it has helped them organise and shape their essays and dissertations with confidence and direction.
+Many of our students go on to study English, linguistics or creative writing or indeed other disciplines at university level that depend upon a good grasp of the English Language, like Law.
+They have found their time at Petroc invaluable to their ultimate studies as it has helped them organise and shape their essays and dissertations with confidence and direction.

 Facilities and resources

-Our classrooms include interactive whiteboards and you will have access to computer rooms or laptops.
-At Petroc, we have an intranet called ‘Moodle’, on that, there are many resources that you can tap into including articles on relevant topics, useful PowerPoints and aide memoires to refresh your memory.
+Our classrooms include touchscreens and you will have access to computer rooms or laptops.
+At Petroc, we use Google classroom, so there are many resources that you can tap into including articles on relevant topics, google slides and websites with videos to refresh your memory.
 We also have a subscription to E-magazine, an online resource purely for English students with interviews and articles; students can log on to get a monthly magazine sent direct to their own inbox.

-Our library has recently been updated with some brand new titles just for English Language students including ‘A Little Book of Language’, ‘You Say Potato’ and ‘The History of the English Language in 100 words’; so you can enhance your understanding by reading these great titles.
+Our library has a range of texts both in print and as e-books just for English Language students including ‘A Little Book of Language’ and ‘You Say Potato’ enabling you to enhance your understanding by reading these great titles.